These Private Medical Insurance-related statistics could help you when you’re talking to clients about healthcare and PMI policies.

 - Heart disease statistics

-- There are up to 175,000 heart attacks in the UK each year.
+- In the UK there are 188,000 hospital visits each year due to heart attacks.
 While heart attacks can be caused by congenital traits, it’s important to look after health and wellbeing so that we reduce the risk of heart conditions.

-- Surprisingly though, only around 30% of men and women eat the recommended 5-a-day portions of fruit and vegetables, and nearly a third of adults regularly exceed the government recommended levels of alcohol intake.
+- Surprisingly though, only a quarter of men and women eat the recommended 5-a-day portions of fruit and vegetables, and 39% of adults in the UK do not meet physical activity recommendations.

 For more information about heart disease, we recommend the British Heart Foundation’s website.